tktracker/IntuneDocs/intune/remote-actions/devices-wipe.md

 # required metadata

 title: Retire or wipe devices using Microsoft Intune - Azure | Microsoft Docs
-description: Retire or wipe a device on an Android, Android work profile, iOS, macOS, or Windows device using Microsoft Intune.
+description: Retire or wipe a device on an Android, Android work profile, iOS/iPadOS, macOS, or Windows device using Microsoft Intune.
 Also delete a device from Azure Active Directory.
 keywords:
 author: ErikjeMS
 ms.author: erikje